Skip to main content

 Arches National Park

-The eroded red rock wonderland of Arches National Park in southeastern Utah houses more than 2,000 natural stone arches, the densest concentration in the world.
-Geological marvels abound—here you'll find hundreds of soaring pinnacles, the iconic Delicate Arch, and Landscape Arch, the largest natural arch in the world at 290 feet (88 meters) across.
+Hiking trails, scenic drives, horseback rides, and overlooks take in the eroded red-rock wonderland of Arches National Park in southeastern Utah, which contains more than 2,000 natural stone arches.
+Geological marvels abound—here, you will find hundreds of soaring pinnacles, the iconic Delicate Arch, and Landscape Arch, one of the largest natural arches in the world at 290 feet (88 meters) across.

 Arches National Park, maintained by the National Park Service, is one of Utah's top attractions.
 More than 1 million visitors come each year to explore its sandstone fins and Windows Section rock formations, admire views overlooking the Colorado River, or stay at the Devils Garden Campground (the only campground in the park).
 Whether travelers want to stroll through the desert landscape on a day trip or venture into the backcountry on a multi-day excursion, methods for exploring the park are as varied as the sandstone arches within.